foliagetree23/VideoPlayer-Browser/README.md

 - Browser compatibility checks
 - Fullscreen API error handling

-## 📄 License

-This project is licensed under the ISC License - see the LICENSE file for details.

 ## 🤝 Contributing

 We welcome contributions!
 Please read our contributing guidelines before submitting pull requests.